sk-vikash/supermarket-checkout/README.md

 ## Overview

-Repo contains java application for a supermarket checkout that calculates the total price of a number of items with and without discount given.
+Repo contains java application for a supermarket checkout that calculates the total price for a number of items with and without discount given.

-A CSV file `data.json` present inside /src/main/resources contains detail of individual unit.
+For demonstration purpose, a CSV file `data.json` is present inside directroy /src/main/resources containing detail of individual unit.

 ## Requirements